Use These Five Ingredients To Get Rid of Redness From Acne

 Post-Inflammatory Erythema (PIE)

-Now that you know how acne causes redness in the skin, here are five ingredients to look for that will help reduce redness.
+Now that you know how acne causes redness in the skin, here are five ingredients to look for that will help get rid of redness.

 1. Green Tea